leeboardtools/mimon/DesignNotes.md

 - Reminders

-- Add accounting action for setting the base currency.
+- Add accounting action for:
+    - Setting options.
+    - Price retrieval.

 - Action Recovery
     - Option to save applied actions to a recovery file.

+- dataDeepCopy
+    - Add support for Set and Map, prevent recursion.